 Similar to OLAP-based solutions, Sisense is Business Intelligence software designed to enable solutions where multiple business users perform ad-hoc data analysis on a centralized data repository.
-On the hand, Sisense does not achieve this by pre-calculating query results, but rather by utilizing state-of-the-art technology called columnar database, which was specifically designed for Business Intelligence solutions.
+On the hand, Sisense does not achieve this by pre-calculating query results, but rather by utilizing state-of-the-art technology called ElastiCube is a sophisticated columnar database, which was specifically designed for Business Intelligence solutions.
 Its unique storage and memory processing technology radically change the way business intelligence solutions access data.

 Powered by ElastiCube, Sisense delivers distinct advantages over OLAP-based solutions: